 Laura Tarsia is a psychoanalyst working with adults and young people in London.
 She is a member and lecturer at CFAR.

-Kristina Valendinova is a psychoanalyst and translator in London, member of CFAR and of the Cercle Freudien in Paris.
-She is the cofounder of Bubble and Speak, a "maison verte" drop-in for small children and their carers.
+Kristina Valendinova is a psychoanalyst and translator in London, and a member of CFAR and of the Cercle Freudien in Paris.
+She is the co-founder of Bubble and Speak, a "maison verte" drop-in for small children and their carers.

 "An extremely rich and necessary book on the latest psychoanalytic research on autism.
 The authors, all leading thinkers in this field, clarify for us the questions posed by children who are 'different', not only in our clinical work but also in the context of today’s healthcare policies, and show us the dangers of effacing the child’s subjectivity that these policies entail.
 Essential reading!"

 Dr Catherine Vanier, psychoanalyst in Paris; member of Espace Analytique; founder and president of Enfance en Jeu; and associate of the Research Centre for Psychoanalysis, Medicine and Society, Paris Diderot University